morph13nd/cit481/docs/staging.md

 ### About

-This document is for all of the staging that is performed beforehand to build the needed infrastructure.
+This document is for all of the staging that is performed beforehand to build the needed infrastructure, and attempt to speed up and automate the deployment of our infrastructure.

 ### Technological Requirements